Observable CMB B-modes from Cosmological Phase Transitions: Single and Double Bubble Spectra

 \section{Single and Double Bubble Spectra}

-Here we reproduce the explicit form for the function $\Delta$ from \Eq{eq:Delta} derived originally in Ref.~\cite{Jinno:2016} working in the thin-wall and envelope approximations.
+Here we reproduce the explicit form for the function \be \ee originally derived in Ref.~\cite{Jinno:2016} working in the thin-wall and envelope approximations.
 As in this work, for simplicity we presume a luminal wall velocity $v_w = 1$, though the generalization to $v_w <1$ is straightforward.
 We also set $\beta = 1$ for convenience and restore it later as needed using dimensional analysis.
 We parametrize this function according to $\Delta = \Delta^{(1)} + \Delta^{(2)}$, where the $\Delta^{(1),(2)}$ are the ``single-bubble'' and ``double-bubble'' contributions, respectively.

 The ``single-bubble" term arises when the bubble wall segments passing through two distinct points originate from the same nucleation event, where \be \Delta^{(1)} = \frac{k^3}{12\pi} \int_0^\infty dy \int_{y}^\infty \frac{dr}{r^3} \, \frac{e^{-r/2} \cos(k y)}{\mathcal{I}(y, r)} {\cal{G}}(y, r, k),~~~~~~ \ee where the integrand depends on the functions \be \mathcal{I}(y, r) &=& e^{y/r} + e^{-y/r} + \frac{y^2 - (r^2 + 4r)}{4r} e^{-r/2},~~~ \\ {\cal G}(y,r,k) &=& j_0(kr) F_0 + \frac{j_1(kr)}{kr} F_1 + \frac{j_2(kr)}{(k r)^2} F_2,~~ \ee and we have defined \be F_0(y,r) &=& 2(r^2 - y^2)^2 (r^2 + 6r + 12) \\ F_1(y,r) &=& 2(r^2 - y^2) [-r^2 (r^3 + 4r^2 + 12r + 24) \nonumber \\ && + y^2 (r^3 + 12 r^2 + 60r + 120)] \\ F_2(y,r) &=& \frac{1}{2} \bigl[r^4 (r^4 + 4 r^3 + 20 r^2 + 72 r + 144) \nonumber\\ && - 2 y^2 r^2 (r^4 + 12 r^3 + 84 r^2 + 360 r + 720) \nonumber \\ && + y^4 (r^4 + 20 r^3 + 180 r^2 + 840 r + 1680)\bigr].~~~~~~~ \ee The ``double-bubble'' contribution also arises from bubble wall segments passing through two spatial points, but in this case the two wall segments originate from distinct nucleation events and \be \Delta^{(2)} \!=\! \frac{k^3}{96\pi} \! \int_0^{\infty} \!\!\! dy \! \int_{y}^\infty \frac{ dr \cos(k y) j_2(kr) g(y, r) g(- y, r) }{ r^4 \mathcal{I}(y, r)^2 (k r)^2} ,~~ ~~~~ \, \ee where we have defined